Dr. Patricia A. Frazier

 Kelly Berg (PhD 2010).
 Faculty/Director of Assessment for the Eating Disorders Research Program, University of Minnesota Department of Psychiatry

 Laura Sherr (PhD 2010).
 College of Saint Benedict Counseling Center

 Matt Kaler (PhD 2009).
 Staff Psychologist/Program Manager, PTSD Treatment Team, Minneapolis VA Medical Center

 Jenna Bemis (PhD 2008).
 Private practice, Minneapolis, MN

 Heather Mortensen (PhD 2007).
 Partner, SKS Consulting Psychologists

 Margit Berman (PhD 2006).
 Faculty, Dartmouth Medical School-Psychiatry

 Theresa Glaser (PhD 2006).
 Faculty, Normandale Community College

 Michael Steger (PhD 2005).
 Faculty, Colorado State University

 Jason Steward (PhD 2005).
-Clinical Psychologist and Director of Training, Orlando VA Medical Center
+Director of Psychology Postdoctoral Fellowship Training, Portland VA Medical Center